- Explore this Career

 Many area hospitals are rapidly expanding their pharmacy services to meet the increasing need for higher quality patient care and to conform to governmental regulations.
 Such expansion has created a greater need for technical support personnel to carry out routine functions in dispensing drugs.
 Pharmacy Technology graduates are prepared to meet this need, and job opportunities for these graduates remain excellent.
 In addition to employment in hospitals, graduates may also be employed by nursing homes, retail drug stores, drug manufacturers, research laboratories, wholesale drug companies, and home health care agencies.

-While a student may enroll in this diploma program any semester, the three-semester day sequence of courses shown in the plan of study is based on a full-time student enrolling in the summer semester.
+While a student may enroll in the six-semester degree or three-semester diploma program any semester, the day sequence of courses shown in the plan of study is based on a full-time student enrolling in the summer semester.

 The Pharmacy Technology program is accredited for pharmacy technician training by the American Society of Health-System Pharmacists.